SakshiSatpathy/ReadMe/README.md

 2) EECS 126 (Probability and Random Processes)
 3) EECS 127 (Optimization Models in Engineering)
 4) DES-INV 190-10 (Design and Cybersecurity)
+5) CompSci 170 (Efficient Algorithms and Intractable Problems)
-5) CompSci 160 (User Interface Design and Development)
+6) CompSci 160 (User Interface Design and Development)
-6) CompSci 61B (Data Structures)
+7) CompSci 61B (Data Structures)
-7) CompSci 61A (Structure and Interpretation of Computer Programs)
+8) CompSci 61A (Structure and Interpretation of Computer Programs)

 Selected Projects: